 We Operate on Indigenous Land

 Ravenwood acknowledges with gratitude that we operate on the homelands of the Bitterroot Salish, Kootenai, and Pend d’Oreille people in what is now called the Flathead Valley of Montana.
 From the 1700’s through the present, these Indigenous people have resisted and persevered over colonialism and genocide.
 Today non-Indigenous Montanans now occupy much of the Indigenous homeland, including the land that Ravenwood uses for our nature connection programs.
-Ravenwood acknowledges that we benefit from these historic injustices, and seeks to spread awareness of the cultural practices and epistemologies of Montana’s first peoples through this land acknowledgment.
+Ravenwood acknowledges that we benefit from these historic injustices, and seeks to honor the unique cultural heritage of Montana’s first peoples through our words and actions.

 Here are some more educational resources to connect with Indigenous people in and near the Flathead Valley:

 Indigikitchen offers both online and in-person lessons in Native American plants, cooking, and nutrition, and was founded by Mariah Gladstone.
 According to their website, “Mariah has been recognized as a ‘Champion for Change’ through the Center for Native American Youth, a ‘Culture of Health Leader’ through the Robert Wood Johnson Foundation, and a Grist 50 ‘Fixer.’”
 Indigikitchen offers cooking classes and demonstrations, school residencies, and educational lectures.

 Blackfeet Heritage Center and Art Gallery in Browning, MT is a gallery operated by the Blackfeet Nation’s Siyeh corporation, featuring a variety of art media including paintings, sculpture, and traditional crafts.